craigbuckler/optimalworks/src/pages/article/save-development-money.md

 If you want the best-value fixed-price solution, it's up to you to state that price.
 A developer can then suggest what you will get for your money based on your specification.
 There will still be caveats because it's an **estimate**.
 Every project is a step into the unknown because your system has never been developed before.

 Of course, no one does this.
-Every day, developers are bombarded with *"how much?"* requests from people with vague or non-existent specifications.
-The answer will always be *"it depends?"*.
+Every day, developers are bombarded with "how much?" requests from people with vague or non-existent specifications.
+The answer will always be "it depends?"
 If pushed, I will think of a obscenely high number, double it, add 500% contingency then multiply by Pi because it's impossible to quantify.
 You certainly won't get the best price.

 ## Forget revenue share options

-I certainly would make millions if I had a pound for every approach like this!
+I would make millions if I had a pound for every approach like this!

 > I have a fantastic idea: you develop it and we'll share the millions!
 <cite>doomed start-ups</cite>